codenart/codenart.github.io/_posts/2-css/2017-08-24-css-11-spacing-properties.md

 ## The padding properties

-There are 4 padding properties which help us to control spaces between content to 4 edges of a container:
+Generally, there are 4 of padding properties:

 - [padding-top](https://www.w3schools.com/cssref/pr_padding-top.asp "ext") |
-distance between content to top edge of the container
+distance between top edge of the container and its content
 - [padding-right](https://www.w3schools.com/cssref/pr_padding-right.asp "ext") |
-distance between content to right edge of the container
+distance between right edge of the container and its content
 - [padding-bottom](https://www.w3schools.com/cssref/pr_padding-bottom.asp "ext") |
-distance between content to bottom edge of the container
+distance between bottom edge of the container and its content
 - [padding-left](https://www.w3schools.com/cssref/pr_padding-left.asp "ext") |
-distance between content to left edge of the container
+distance between left edge of the container and its content

 Let's write some CSS code use `padding` properties.
 In the tutorial about
 [Container Types](https://codenart.github.io/css/2017/08/24/css/4-container-types.html#changing-type-of-a-container "ext"),
 we've created some look-like-button links using `width` and `height` properties.
-Using `width` and `height` properties to specify size of elements has some drawbacks that we have to change CSS code to adapt to certain content and we also need to write some more rules to align text.
+Using `width` and `height` properties to specify size of those buttons has some drawbacks that we have to change CSS code to adapt to certain content and we also need to write some more rules to center text.

-`padding` properties are just better tools.
+`padding` properties can help use to simply the tasks: both size up elements and center text.

 `HTML code:`
 <script src="https://gist.github.com/codenart/106cb07a00bdd715a1a8fe18db1b93e1.js">